Research

 • What do their host galaxies look like, and what can they tell us about their progenitors?

 To aid these efforts, I use a large variety of telescopes spanning radio, optical, near-infrared, and X-ray wavelengths on the ground and in space.
 My team and I also travel to large, ground-based telescopes such as the 6.5-meter MMT in Arizona and the twin 10-meter Keck telescopes in Hawaii.
-I also use information from the a number of Advanced Laser Interferometry Gravitational-wave Observatory (LIGO) and Virgo Observatories to rapidly follow gravitational wave sources and their host galaxies with many of these facilities.
+I also use information from a number of discovery experiments, such as the Advanced Laser Interferometry Gravitational-wave Observatory (LIGO) and Virgo Observatories to rapidly follow gravitational wave sources and their host galaxies with many of these facilities.

 Examples of ongoing projects in my group: